pinnacle peak

 Other Activities to do in Scottsdale, Arizona

 Scottsdale has blown up in tourism over the last handful of years.
 It is currently ranked as a top destination in the country for bachelorette parties.
 With that being said, there is still something in the area for everyone.
-If I’m not hiking, then the hot air balloon flight with champagne would be a top choice of mine.
-Below are some highly ranked activities in the area of Phoenix and Scottsdale.

 If you are looking for something challenging, then this might not be for you.
 With that being said, I believe everyone would thoroughly enjoy this hike because of the natural beauty of the surrounding area.
 Use this hike as a warm-up for all the other trails in the area and beyond.